tangerinemarigold/IThinkHowYouWinThisWholeThingIsToNotLoseYourMind_ImFineIThinkYoureFineJasonLostHisMindSoWasItWorthIt/README.md

 how did i even come up with this. it just comes to me, i cant expain it. hey, i might not have an actual audience but im making myself laugh so it must be alright, i have no idea. this dude is such a loser i have no words any more for jason. but i do have more words, dont worry.

+i dunno if youre sad but everything that happened, happened the way it was suppose to and for a reason: we have years upon years of evidence. :)

 done with work, more work tomorrow which is how it is i guess lol oh well